cosmos/cosmos-sdk/docs/docs/building-modules/14-depinject.md

 ```

 * `go_import` must point to the Go package of the custom module.
-* Message fields defines the module configuration.
+* Message fields define the module configuration.
   That configuration can be set in the `app_config.go` / `app.yaml` file for a chain developer to configure the module.
-  Taking `group` as example, a chain developer is able to decide, thanks to `uint64 max_metadata_len`, what is the maximum metatada length allowed for a group porposal.
+  Taking `group` as example, a chain developer is able to decide, thanks to `uint64 max_metadata_len`, what the maximum metatada length allowed for a group porposal is.

   ```go reference
     https://github.com/cosmos/cosmos-sdk/blob/0d8787c/simapp/app_config.go#L202-L206